History of the Scarsdale Bowl Award

 The Scarsdale Bowl itself is on permanent display in the reference room of the Scarsdale Public Library.
 Records of Bowl dinners are maintained in the files of the Scarsdale Foundation.

 Service for the common good is the hallmark of Scarsdale at its best.
-The Scarsdale Bowl Award is the highest honor bestowed on a Scarsdale resident in recognition of his or her voluntary public service in the community.The 2014 Scarsdale Bowl recipient was David Raizen.
+The Scarsdale Bowl Award is the highest honor bestowed on a Scarsdale resident in recognition of his or her voluntary public service in the community.The 2015 Scarsdale Bowl recipient will be Peter Strauss.